 There are probably few New Yorkers who understand the history of the Manhattan Project so well as to point out the buildings and institutions that birthed the bomb.
 But NYC high school students could swell those ranks and use their knowledge to question the continued nuclear arms race, as it jumps from Soviet and US Cold War stability to North Korean despots and non-state actors.

 Riverside Drive alone boasts the childhood home of J Robert Oppenheimer, the father of the Atomic Bomb, and the somber but proud statue of Shinran Shonin (donated to NYC by the city of Hiroshima), a ‘survivor’ of Hiroshima.
-There is also the a-bomb research conducted at Columbia University.
+There was also the a-bomb research conducted at Columbia University.
 And secret uranium warehoused in Manhattan and on Staten Island.
-New York City hosts many important sites that illuminate the early history of the nuclear age.
+New York City hosted many important sites that illuminate the early history of the nuclear age.

 Radiation Detectives will be able to find them!